Stop FMLA abuse with employee ‘bed check’

-Good news: Managing employees out on sick leave and spottingjust got easier.
+Good news: Managing employees out on sick leave and spotting FMLA abuse just got easier.

-As a recent court ruling shows, you can call and check on employees to make sure they're resting at home duringmedical leave.
+As a recent court ruling shows, you can call and check on employees to make sure they're resting at home during FMLA medical leave.
 Or you can require them to contact you whenever they leave the house during their sick leave.
 That way, you can ensure employees aren't just playing hooky.

 Recent case: Because David Callison regularly took time off for anxiety and stress from his city maintenance job, the city added Callison to its "sick abuse" list and required him to obtain a doctor's note for all sick days.
-He eventually was approved for three months of.
+He eventually was approved for three months of FMLA leave.

 The city expected sick employees to stay home, except for doctor's appointments or other reasons related to the sickness.
 The city's policy required sick employees to call its sick-leave "hotline" when leaving home for any reason while on sick leave.
 Plus, it promised to check up on sick employees with calls and personal visits.